Meadowsys/wiwi/README.md

 - **`to-maybeuninit`** - Extension trait allowing converting from references to `MaybeUninit` references
 - **`z85`** - A fast (faster than `z85` crate[^2]) implementation of [ZeroMQ]'s [z85] format, a format to represent binary data as printable ASCII text.
 Think base64, but more efficient in encoded size.
 This implementation is not fully to spec, as it handles padding text to the correct length where the spec says the application code must handle it instead.

+### Addon features

+These features enable integrations between `wiwi` and 3rd-party crates for the features you have enabled, where available.
+If no integrations are available for the features of wiwi that are enabled, addon features will silently do nothing.

+- **`hashbrown`**
+- **`image`**
+- **`serde-json`**

+## Platform support

+This package will only _officially_ support macOS and Linux.
+Windows support will only be on best effort basis.
+Still do submit issues, I just can't guarantee I can fix them etc (but you can PR me, if you'd like!).

 ### Unstable features

 **Unstable features are NOT covered by semver.** These features may change in breaking ways in non-breaking version bumps, and might even be incomplete.
 I'm doing this so I don't have to mess with commenting out features and stuff whenever I have something else that I'm publishing but still have unfinished work somewhere else >.>